tarnowski-git/Bouncing_Balls_Game/README.md

 # Bouncing Balls Game

-Desktop CRUD GUI application to manage customer computer parts with Python, the Tkinter library and Sqlite3 to store data.
+A simple Orinted Objected Programming game that has the player dodging bouncing balls with Python, the PyGame library.

 ## Demo